 Basic demographic data, including age, sex, race, and ethnicity are collected when workers file initial unemployment claims.
 Unfortunately, much of the data is incomplete.
-Of the more than 420,000 Oregon workers who filed initial unemployment claims since the beginning of the economic crisis, slightly more than half (54%) indicated their sex.
+Of the nearly 578,350 Oregon workers who filed initial unemployment claims since the beginning of the economic crisis, slightly more than half (55%) indicated their sex.
 (Figure 4 and Figure 4a)

 Data about the ethnicity of initial claim filers shows that they are slightly underrepresented compared to their representation in the labor force (11% v.
 12%).
 It this is accurate; it does not follow national trends.

 The current economic crisis is disproportionately impacting young adults.
 Workers, age 16 to 24 and 25 to 34 are more likely to work in industries that have suffered large loses, more likely to lose their jobs, and more likely to remain on unemployment